 Oreo: Brand overview

-In the 1920s and 1930s, Oreo grew in popularity.
-Nabisco renamed it the Oreo Sandwich in 1921, and in 1937, it became the Oreo Creme Sandwich, emphasizing the creamy center.
-Despite the sugar rationing during the 1940s and 1950s, Oreo’s popularity did not falter.
+In the 1920s and 1930s, cookies grew in popularity.
+In 1921, Nabisco renamed it the Oreo Sandwich, and in 1937, it became the Oreo Creme Sandwich, emphasizing the creamy center.
+Despite the sugar rationing during the 1940s and 1950s, cookies’ popularity did not falter.
 Nabisco’s advertising campaigns, including the slogan “Oh!
 Oh!
-Oreo,” played a significant role in its success.
+Oreo,” played a significant role in their success.

 The 1960s and 1970s saw further innovation with the introduction of the Double Stuf Oreo in 1974, offering twice the filling.
-The 1980s and 1990s marked a period of diversification for Oreo, with Nabisco removing artificial colorings and introducing new flavors like mint and peanut butter, broadening its appeal.
+The 1980s and 1990s marked a period of cookie diversification, with Nabisco removing artificial colorings and introducing new flavors like mint and peanut butter, broadening its appeal.

-The turn of the millennium was a significant era for Oreo, with Kraft Foods acquiring Nabisco in 2000.
+The turn of the millennium was a significant cookie era, with Kraft Foods acquiring Nabisco in 2000.
 This period under Mondelez International, Kraft’s snack division, saw Oreo expanding its product line with dozens of new flavors, formats, and limited editions.
 The brand’s marketing became more interactive, with social media, viral videos, and brand partnerships.
 The “Twist, Lick, Dunk” campaign highlighted the cookie’s fun aspect.

 Meaning and History

 Mondelez International Holding owns the Oreo trademark.
 The company specializes in snacks, drinks, and baby food.
 She joined the venture in 2012, 100 years after the National Biscuit Company launched the round black biscuit with white filling.
-However, the idea was not original: at that time, a similar product was already sold under the Hydrox brand.
+However, the idea was not original: a similar product was sold under the Hydrox brand then.

 No one knows why the new confection was decided to be called Oreo.
 Rumor has it that the word comes from the French “doré” (“gold”) because the original packaging was golden in color.
 According to another version, this results from mixing letters from the words “chocolate” and “cream.”